-Today, the school enrolls approximately 385 students and operates across a two-building campus totaling nearly 80,000 square feet.
+Today, the school enrolls nearly 400 students and operates across a two-building campus totaling nearly 80,000 square feet.
 We’re known for attracting outstanding faculty and practitioners and for training and mentoring undergraduate and graduate special education teachers of exceptional caliber.

 We’re proud to say that after more than fifty years, Michael’s and Siegel-Herzog’s vision has grown from an idea about a school that could help children with learning differences to one that has touched thousands of children.